 What are the protein requirements of breastfeeding mothers?

 Protein is one of the three macronutrients.
 It’s role is to provide the building blocks for muscle and tissue repair.
 It also plays important roles in hormone and enzyme production which are essential for the many functions that occur in our body.
 Pregnant and breastfeeding women have higher protein requirements compared to other women.
-For pregnant women the requirements for protein is 60g per day for pregnant women, and for breastfeeding women the requirement is 1.1g per day.
+For pregnant women the requirements for protein is 60g per day for pregnant women, and for breastfeeding women needs 500 additional kcal/day than the recommended intake for women who are not breastfeeding.
 The production of breastmilk has a high protein cost, not only because of the protein that is within breastmilk that nourishes our babies, but also the physiological cost of breastmilk production.

 What is a supplementary sports food?